Ecohydraulics/flusstools-docs/README.md

 ### Update FlussTools

 **IMPORTANT:** The documentation is hosted on readthedocs.org, which **cannot import gdal**.
 Thus, also the automatic pip-installation of flusstools is not possible and the Python scripts need to be copied into the `flusstools/` folder of this repository.
 For this reason, the import management script (`ROOT/flusstools/import_mgmt.py`) in this repository does not raise import errors; it only prints warning messages.
+Moreover, the `ROOT/flusstools/` folder contains modified versions of `gdal` in **the `ROOT/flusstools/osgeo/` folder**, which **should never be modified**.

 To update the documentation according to a new version of FlussTools, please use the following workflow: